List of Encantadia (2016 TV series) characters: Sang'gres of Lireo

 Portrayed by Avery Paraiso, originally played by Jake Cuenca.

-The first known male Sang'gre, Kahlil is the first child of Alena and Ybrahim, the older brother of Sang'gre Armea and half-brother of Adamus, the cousin of Sang'gres Mira, Flamarra, Gaeia and Terra and the uncle of Cassandra.
+The first known male Sang'gre, Kahlil is the first child of Alena and Ybrahim, the older brother of Sang'gre Armea and half-brother of Sang'gre Adamus, the cousin of Sang'gres Mira, Flamarra, Gaeia and Terra and the uncle of Cassandra.
 He is destined to kill his cousin and half-sister, Sang'gre Lira.
 When Kahlil meets the Cassiopea, she attempted to manipulate him to prevent the foreseen future from happening; while Bathalumang Ether ordered Haring Hagorn to take Kahlil into his care.
 He was later mistakenly killed by his Ashti Danaya.
 Later on, Kahlil, along with his ashti, the late Amihan, returns from Devas as an Ivtre to battle the undead Hadezar soldiers by Hagorn.
 He remains as a Devas ivtre as he, Alira Naswen, Gamil, and others helped Emre fight the evil deities.